 Water on your basement floor, a foul smell coming from downstairs, and signs of mould growth indicate that you may be dealing with a flood damage situation.
 Unless you are an expert yourself, it is very difficult to pinpoint all the areas that the water has affected.
 Working with a professional water damage restoration company is your best bet to properly inspect and remedy the situation.
 These professionals follow a tested plan to deal with these situations quickly and effectively.
 Although it may cost you more upfront, the expense is far less than the cost of leaving the situation to get worse or improperly cleaning the mess.

 If you need help with flooded basement cleanup or if you need a quote for the average water damage restoration cost, Flood Services Canada can help you.
 Our professionals can provide you with solutions, and assist you through the entire claims process, working with you and your insurance company.
 We deploy our quick-response teams across southern Ontario to help homeowners in a tough situation.
 We’re ready to provide 24/7 sewage, water damage, and flood cleanup services and will use the best techniques, personnel, and technology to ensure your home or business is clean, safe, and dry as soon as possible.
 Contact us at (416) 302-2107 to learn more about our services, or use our emergency hotline at (416) 999-3930 to get our rapid-response team deployed to your location.
-You can also dial #247 toll-free from your cell.

 Latest posts by Chad Vanvari (see all)